allenap/rust-postgresfixture/README.md

 [postgresfixture]: https://pypi.python.org/pypi/postgresfixture
 [maas-faster-tests]: https://allenap.me/post/the-way-to-run-tests-quickly-in-maas/

-This started out as a straightforward port, but it's already starting to deviate from  the design of its Python counterpart.
+This started out as a straightforward port, but it's starting to deviate from the design of its Python counterpart.
 I'm not sure exactly where it will end up yet, but it will at least support the same use cases, albeit in its own way.

 ## Getting Started

-This code is **pre-alpha** so it's not particularly useful yet.
-It has not been published to [crates.io](https://crates.io/).
-For now, the only thing to do is to hack the source:
+This code is **alpha** and is some way from feature parity with its Python ancestor.
+If you feel the urge to hack on this code, here's how to get started:

   * [Install cargo](https://crates.io/install),
   * Clone this repository,